By Kyle J. Norton, Master of Nutrition

 * Betacyanin betalain pigments which process anti glucose uptake and insulin resistance in patients with diabetes and other metabolic diseases

-* Phytochemical polyphenols function in stimulated insulin secretion and reduced hepatic glucose output by inhibited α-amylase, α-glucosidase and glucose absorption in the intestine.
+* Phytochemical polyphenols in stimulated insulin secretion and reduced hepatic glucose output by inhibited α-amylase, α-glucosidase and glucose absorption in the intestine.

 α-Amylase is a protein enzyme having a function to convert hydrolysis of starch into sugars.